apacheignite/documentation/odbc-driver/connection-string-18.md

   "title": "Supported arguments"
 }
 [/block]
-Apache Ignite ODBC driver supports and uses following connection string/DSN
+Apache Ignite ODBC driver supports and uses several connection string/DSN arguments.
+All parameter names are case-insensitive so `ADDRESS`, `Address` and `address` all are valid parameter names and refer to the same parameter.
+If argument is not specified, the default value is used.
-arguments:
 [block:parameters]
 {
   "data": {